CenturyLinkCloud/APIDocs/Examples/instance-flow.md

 A provider is a public or private cloud account you can register in Cloud Application Manager.

-To register a provider send a POST request to the [Providers endpoint](https://www.ctl.io/api-docs/cam/#cam-platform-providers-api) with the requiered parameters.
+To register a provider send a POST request to the [Providers endpoint](https://www.ctl.io/api-docs/cam/#cam-platform-providers-api) with the required parameters.

-In this case choose create an AWS as provider in an appliance.
+This example follows the steps to create an AWS provider in a Cloud Application Manager appliance.
 It will be necessary a key and the secret pair.
-Creating it in an oragnization service requieres a role ARN as credential instance of a key pair.
+Creating it in an organization service requieres a role ARN as credential instance of a key pair.
-Other provider types require different credential sets that you can obtain check in the [Providers endpoint](https://www.ctl.io/api-docs/cam/#cam-platform-providers-api) API doc.
+Other provider types require different credential sets that you can check in the [Providers endpoint](https://www.ctl.io/api-docs/cam/#cam-platform-providers-api) API doc.

 If there’s an error registering the provider, it outputs the error.
 Else, it outputs the provider ID and saves it in *provider_id* variable.